karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 }
 {% endhighlight %}

-The solution that I made up on my onw and eventually used was simply to give each thread its own copy of the output grid, then combine them together at the end.
+The solution that I made up on my own and eventually used was simply to give each thread its own copy of the output grid, then combine them together at the end.
 This avoids the overhead of OpenMP's synchronization implementations, but requires far more memory.
 Its code is also a little more complex, but still not hard:

 {% highlight c %}
 for (k = 0; k < numThreads; k++) {